OctopusDeploy/docs/docs/infrastructure/index.md

 ## Lifecycles

-After you've configured your environments, you can define [lifecycles](/docs/infrastructure/lifecycles/index.md) that specifies how your software is promoted through your environments, and which projects are associated with which environments.
+After you've configured your environments, you can define [lifecycles](/docs/infrastructure/lifecycles/index.md) that specify how your software is promoted through your environments, and which projects are associated with which environments.

 Learn more about [Lifecycles](/docs/infrastructure/lifecycles/index.md).